-- Facilitate the consistency of data sources and methods to estimate measure costs for measures with similar attributes (i.e., same end use, technology group, supply chain, etc.). - Provide greater transparency into how measure costs are estimated. - Provide measure developers with trade-offs associated with each method to ensure the most costefficient data and approach is adopted.
+- Facilitate the consistency of data sources and methods to estimate measure costs for measures with similar attributes (i.e., same end use, technology group, supply chain, etc.). - Provide greater transparency into how measure costs are estimated. - Provide measure developers with trade-offs associated with each method to ensure the most costefficient data and approach is adopted in arriving at the most accurate result possible.

 The need for cost-effective energy efficiency programs continues to grow in California as the state strives for meeting statewide energy and carbon reduction targets.
 The California energy efficiency deemed measure portfolios have undergone dramatic changes over the last few years, which are not yet complete.
-The decreasing savings from lighting, the shifting peak periods from added solar generation, and the increased reliance on third-party (3P) programs, for example, requires significant changes but also offers great opportunities.
+The decreasing savings from lighting, the shifting peak periods from added solar generation, and the increased reliance on third-party (3P) programs, for example, will result in significant changes to the portfolios but will also offer great opportunities.